The Technology | Usability | Structure, Layout & Navigation | Sales & Services

 Responsive Web Design (RWD) bridges the layout requirements of those visiting your site using mobile devices as well as those viewing using larger screens.

-For example, the sidebar on this page is displayed as a narrow right column on larger screens, but placed beneath the main content on narrow devices.
+The site's content is modified to fit the screen.
+Pages with a sidebar are displayed as a narrow right column on larger screens, but placed beneath the main content on narrow devices.

 As you might imagine, some compromises might be necessary since you can't view as much information as you can on a wider screen.
 If images are displayed too small, they become unusable.